 Conclusion

-Pale Moon is installed on Ubuntu with a working launcher, menu entry, icon set, and a manual refresh path if the built-in updater ever stalls.
-If you want a second browser that stays closer to Ubuntu’s package flow, try install Firefox ESR on Ubuntu, and if you later decide to test community sandboxed packaging, start with install Flatpak on Ubuntu.
+Pale Moon is installed on Ubuntu from the official GTK3 tarball with checksum verification, AVX-aware compatibility checks, a working launcher, menu entry, icon set, and a manual refresh path if the built-in updater ever stalls.
+If you want a browser that stays closer to Ubuntu’s package flow, try install Firefox ESR on Ubuntu, or use install Flatpak on Ubuntu only when a separate community package is the goal.

 palemoon no longer present in this repo, Sep 2024.